I met my biological parents, my Ukrainian birth family, for the first time this summer.

 Fortunately, we slowly eased into familiarity.
 The visit actually went very well.
 The entire family was eager to meet me, annulling my worries that maybe they’d be happier if I disappeared once more.
 It helped that my father was forthcoming about the past.
 He told me that he had been misdiagnosed as impotent before meeting my mother and vehemently denied that I was his child when she told him she was pregnant.
 Most importantly, he told me how happy he was to have me in his life now.
 By the time my visit was over, I had already grown attached.

 After I left Russia, I paid a visit to an orphanage in Kyiv.
 I hoped to learn more about the lives of orphans in Ukraine because this could have been my reality if I had not been adopted.
 I met with several life-long orphans and, although it was a harrowing visit, I was inspired by their perseverance.
 How was it possible to be so strong with so little support?
 The director of the orphanage told me that the main reason so many mothers abandoned their children in Ukraine was alcoholism.
-He told me that the pattern of alcoholism and abandonment worsens as you travel east toward the Russian border, and that this epidemic persists today.
+He told me that the pattern of alcoholism and abandonment worsens as you travel east toward the Russian border and that this epidemic persists today.

 Later that week, I traveled to my birth mother and her family.
 My first day with them felt surreal.
-I had travelled across the world to meet my mother, face-to-face, for the first time.
+I had traveled across the world to meet my mother, face-to-face, for the first time.
 I thought about how I might have been raised in her small city and on her property.
 But things were more difficult meeting her.
-While I immediately bonded with the rest of the family, it was difficult for her and I to speak directly to one another.
+While I immediately bonded with the rest of the family, it was difficult for her and me to speak directly to one another.
 While I masked my discomfort, I could see that she was grappling with enormous guilt from the past.

 While it hurts to know that I never had the chance to grow up with my birth parents the way that most people do, I knew the answer was forgiveness.
 On the last evening of my visit, I confronted the tension.
 If we were going to remediate the past, we needed to speak honestly about it.
 She finally told me about how my father had declined to marry her and how she could not support me on her own.
 She tried to watch me for five months and, after being paid almost exclusively in sugar and vodka by her job, she felt I may be better off with another family.
 I told her that there was nothing to gain from regret.
 There was nothing anyone could do to change what had happened.
 We very quickly burst into tears and embraced.
-I felt a connection in that moment that will stay with me for the rest of my life.
+I felt a connection at that moment that will stay with me for the rest of my life.

 The next morning, tears glistened as we idled on the airport security line.
 Everyone encouraged me to return for a longer visit next time.
 Feeling more or less uncertain than I had when I first arrived, I boarded the plane.
 I wanted to take them home with me.
 Although I spent the next few hours sobbing uncontrollably, I knew I had traded my old quandary for a better one: I knew who my parents were now, I just wasn’t yet sure how to integrate them into my growing, new and unconventional family.